 Investing the time and effort in setting up a company tells potential employees, customers, suppliers, partners and investors that you are running a serious and scalable business.

-For more information on the procedure for registering a company, see our article How to Register a Singapore Company.
+For more information on the procedure for registering a company, see How to Register a Singapore Company.

 PUBLIC COMPANY LIMITED BY SHARES